NavjotDS/Moderator/README.md

 (It might take around 30-40 seconds to load due to the initialization of various components, such as loading machine learning models, establishing connections with external APIs, and configuring the backend server.)

 ## Introduction
 This project implements an automated content moderation system that classifies textual content as appropriate or inappropriate for public display.
-Leveraging machine learning models and natural language processing techniques, the system analyzes textual data in real-time to provide classification results.
-Additionally, the project extends its functionality to extract text from images and memes, enabling classification based on the extracted textual content.
+Leveraging machine learning models (LSTM and BERT) and natural language processing techniques, the system analyzes textual data in real-time to provide classification results.
+Additionally, the project extends its functionality to extract text from images and memes (using Google Cloud Vision API ), enabling classification based on the extracted textual content.

 ## Files Included
 1. `Data_Preprocessing.ipynb`: Jupyter notebook for loading and preprocessing the dataset (`hate_offensive_data.csv`) to create a new CSV file (`preprocessed_data.csv`).